We've got you

 - An AT assessment and/or review of existing AT

 - On-going training and troubleshooting needs

-Student Wellness & Accessibility at St. Lawrence College offers testing for students who require testing accommodations.
+Student Wellness & Accessibility (SWA) at St. Lawrence College offers testing for students who require are eligible for testing accommodations.

 Students that are registered with Student Wellness & Accessibility may be eligible for alternative format textbooks based on their disability.
 If you are eligible, you will need to submit a request for the textbooks that you require in alternative format every semester.